andresjaramillo7/CRUD-web-test/README.md

 # CRUD-web-test

 ## Description
-This project is a CRUD (Create, Read, Update, Delete) web application developed using Node.js and MySQL.
-It's designed to demonstrate basic CRUD operations through a simple and user-friendly interface.
-The app was inspired by [this tutorial by FaztCode](https://www.youtube.com/watch?v=VxRXlUrV6y0&t=3496s&ab_channel=FaztCode).
+This project is an enhanced CRUD (Create, Read, Update, Delete) web application, evolved from a basic version inspired by [FaztCode's tutorial](https://www.youtube.com/watch?v=VxRXlUrV6y0&t=3496s&ab_channel=FaztCode).
+It demonstrates CRUD operations with a user-friendly interface, using Node.js and MySQL.
+Significant improvements include real-time filtering through the database and an update from CommonJS to ES6 module syntax, reflecting modern JavaScript practices.

 ## Installation